Obrenovac: Economy

 The largest Serbian thermal power plant TPP Nikola Tesla is located on the outskirts of the town; its chimney is widely visible as the surrounding area is generally flat.

+Stubline transmitter was until the air-raids in 1999 one of the most powerful broadcasting transmitters in the world capable of broadcasting with 2 MW.

 Touristic facilities include the Zabran forest on the right bank of the Sava.
 It is located outside of the urban zone of Obrenovac, northeast of the town and west of the Kolubara's mouth into the Sava.
 It is also accessible by boat as it has a peer.
 The forest has a 1.5 km long trim trails and arranged excursion sites.
 The pathways and bicycle path connect Zabran and the beach Perilo on the Sava.
 Under the name Obrenovački Zabran, the area is protected as the natural monument.
 The forest is one of the rare remaining autochthonous high forests in the floodplains of the Sava and Kolubara river.
 It influences the microclimate and mitigates the bad aftermaths of the Obrenovac's high level of industrialization.

 The area was protected on 29 November 2013 and covers 47.77 ha and is separated from Sava by the embankment (dolma) with promenade.
 Present forests developed after the area was cut clean in 1941 and 1942, and are mostly short-lived sprout forests of low quality.
 More quality groves of pedunculate oak and narrow-leafed ash, once omnipresent and dominant in the entire Sava valley, are preserved for its genetic importance.
 Also dwindling is the presence of other species of higher quality, like silver poplar, grey poplar, European white elm, field elm and European wild pear.
 Autochthonous species are threatened by the later introduced and fast spreading species, like American ash, Canadian poplar, box elder, common milkweed, common ragweed, annual fleabane and, especially invasive, desert false indigo.
 They are gradually being replaced with the older species.